Abahope/Asynchronize-Django/README.md

 | 200                | 0.6  & 105   | 28.4 & 4,312  | 34.2  & 5,123   |

-**Table 3: I/O-bound DB create** Maximum successful requests per second & Overall succesful requests for combinations of Server (Async/Sync) and Latency (0ms, 100ms, 200ms).
+**Table 3: I/O-bound DB create** Max sRPS per second & Overall successes for combinations of Server (Async/Sync) and Latency (0ms, 100ms, 200ms).
 There is a higher throughput at high latencies when using Async.

 | Added latency (ms) | Sync           | Async Limited  | Async Unlimited |
 | ------------------ | -------------- | -------------- | --------------- |